Yorkies are beautiful.

 Dog salons that have a block schedule usually let several dogs come in at the same time.
 This means your Yorkie baby also needs to spend some time in the kennel area to dry.
 And that means that you need to expect a longer turnaround of around 3 to 4 hours.

 Then there are shops that offer cattle call scheduling.
 They have every dog come in at the same time in the morning and stay in the salon all day long.

-As for the price, you should expect to pay around around $40 to $75 for a full grooming, depending on the size of your dogs.
+As for the price of grooming a Yorkie, you should expect to pay around around $40 to $75 for a full grooming, depending on the size of your dogs.
 Larger dogs cost more, so Yorkies will fall on the bottom end of that range.

 Prices do vary quite a bit from area to area and groomer to groomer.
 It also depends on what all you need done.
 Any special problems, like matting, result in an increase as well.
 Make sure to agree with the groomer on a price beforehand.

 The groomer will require you to sign some paperwork and ask you to provide proof of vaccinations.
 Once the requirements are completed, you are free to leave, while your dog stays with the pet groomer.

 We know that it’s tempting to stick around and wait for your dog, but we advise against this.
 It will give your Yorkie the impression that it can leave, instead of waiting patiently for the grooming to be finished.